isthisthat/Pysheet/README.md

 Available at [Pysheet.html](http://htmlpreview.github.io/?https://github.com/isthisthat/Pysheet/blob/master/Pysheet.html)

 ## Changelog

+### v3.11
+* Added options --removeMissingRows and --removeMissingColumns to remove rows/columns containing blank values
+* Now accepts blank headers and replaces them with V00i where i is the index of the blank header

 ### v3.10
 * Added option --outFname to output filename as column.
 Useful when merging files